mythographica/typologica/README.md

 So we will either avoid using `Object.create` if we need that checks, or will invent something like hidden `Symbol`, pointing us to real constructor.

 Finally if should we bring very deep Prototype Chain to codebase, for example &ndash; Object->Array->Proxy->Object &ndash; then we might choosethe last `.constructor.name` as a pointer to the derived type.
-And for sure we might be willing additional typechecks in that case, but that is not so dead simple, isn't it?
+And for sure we might be willing additional typechecks in that case, but that is not so dead simple.

 # Pros & Cons